Guide to grammar schools and the Secondary Transfer Test

 Download the familiarisation booklet (PDF, 2 MB)

 This document may not be fully accessible.
-For more information, or to request an accessible version of any document, please contact [email protected].
+For more information, or to request an accessible version of any document, please contact our school admissions team.

 If your child goes to a state funded Buckinghamshire primary school, we will send you a Familiarisation booklet by post.